 When you are not prepared for a cyber attack, your business is at risk.
 Today’s notorious hackers can steal employee details, money, customer data, and vendor information.

 Take note that a data breach could end up damaging your relationships with customers, employees, and vendors.
 About 50% of small businesses that experience a cyber attack usually go out of business within 6 months.

 To avoid being another victim of a damaging cyber-attack, here are some ways you can improve your cyber security protocols.

-1. Educate your Employees
+1. Educate your Employees about Cybersecurity

 Following a cyber attack getting caught flat-footed is very common.
 This not only makes for bad PR, but the business will also miss an opportunity to curtail the damage before it gets more severe.
 That being said, the Ponemon Institute notes that just half of the organizations surveyed felt that current staff training adequately reduces the risk of non-compliant security behaviors.

 Create an effective cyber security policy for your company.
 This can’t only prevent attacks but will also make sure your team is ready to rectify any damages.
 It must contain key cyber security practices that your employees should follow.